 COVID-19 is particularly severe in patients with diabetes.
 Indeed, epidemiological studies have quickly and consistently identified diabetes as one of the major comorbidities associated with COVID-19 affecting its severity (2): the risk of ICU admission is more than doubled and the risk of death is more than tripled in patients with diabetes compared with those without diabetes (3).

 Although diabetes status has been reported in an impressive number of studies, data regarding diabetes-associated microvascular complications and the severity of COVID-19 are very limited.
-The deleterious role of diabetic microvascular complications in patients with diabetes mellitus during the COVID-19 pandemic was recently suggested in a large-scale nationwide study in Scotland (4) and by the CORONADO study (5).
+The deleterious role of diabetic microvascular complications in patients with diabetes mellitus during the COVID-19 pandemic was recently suggested in a large-scale nationwide study in Scotland (4) and by the CORONADO study (5) and in people with Type 1 diabetes across the UK (https://doi.org/10.1007/s00125-021-05463-x).
 Chen et al. and others have also highlighted the deleterious effect of chronic kidney disease (CKD), at least in univariate analysis, on the prognosis in patients with COVID-19 but diabetes mellitus has not been specifically studied (6).
 In another paper, renal failure and proteinuria were associated with poor COVID-19 prognosis (7) but again, diabetes mellitus was not studied.
 Since renal prognosis has appeared as a key prognostic factor, the impact of microvascular history regarding the prognosis of patients with diabetes needs to be carefully evaluated.

 Recent histological findings have evidenced a localization of SARS-CoV-2 in the kidneys of patients deceased from COVID-19, particularly in case of multiple comorbidities (8) but also in endothelial cells (9).
 It has been shown that entry machinery in diabetic kidney disease (DKD) provides clues to increased susceptibility to SARS-CoV-2 (10).
 Whether the impact of COVID-19 on mortality is solely related to renal disease or more broadly to microvascular complications has therefore not been fully established.
 To answer this question, we studied which components of microvascular complications (renal, retinal and neurological complications) contributed to the association with the 28-day risk of death.
-For this purpose, we used the full set of CORONADO (CORONAvirus-SARS-CoV-2 and Diabetes Outcomes) participants, a nationwide multicenter observational study.
+For this purpose, we used the full set of CORONADO (CORONAvirus-SARS-CoV-2 and Diabetes Outcomes) participants, a nationwide multicenter observational study across France, together with the ABCD COVID-19 study, a nationwide multicentre observational study across the UK.

 RESEARCH DESIGN AND METHODS